metabase/metabase/docs/embedding/static-embedding.md

 ></iframe>
 ```

+Note: we recommend that you use up to version 4.3.2 of iframe-resizer on your application due to licensing changes after that

 ## Custom destinations on dashboards in static embeds

 You can only use the **URL** option for [custom destinations](..//dashboards/interactive.md#custom-destinations) on dashboards with static embedding.
 External URLs will open in a new tab or window.